Foodies should consider visiting the Real Food Festival taking place later this month.

 As well as lots of food and drink to buy to take home, visitors can also enjoy demonstrations and talks from television chefs such as Valentine Warner and food campaigner Arthur Potts.
 There will also be live music and top-quality street food vendors selling lots of tasty treats.

-Visitors staying at central London hotels will be able to shop at the many stalls, each offering a wide range of goods ranging from olive oil and sausages to hand-made chocolates and cheeses.
+Visitors staying at The Montcalm Hotels London will be able to shop at the many stalls, each offering a wide range of goods ranging from olive oil and sausages to hand-made chocolates and cheeses.

 There is also the chance to get close some live animals including sheep at the festival, with a special sheep shearing display.